rollwagen/linux/essential_concepts.md

       * e.g. modification timestamp, owner, type, length, and the location
       * metadata does _not_ include filename
     * both physical obj on disk; and data structure `struct inode` / in-meory representation in kernel
+      * see kernel doc at [The Inode Object](https://www.kernel.org/doc/html/latest/filesystems/vfs.html)
+      * > They live either on the disc (for block device filesystems) or in the memory (for pseudo filesystems)
     * `ls -i` lists inode numbers e.g. `ls -i /tmp/file.bin`, output:  `2671722 /tmp/file.bin`
     * _directories_ - mapping of human-readable names to inode numbers
       * like any normal file, with difference that it contains only mappings of names to inodes